Elvie vs Elvie Stride, which one is better? Are you torn between the original Elvie breast pump and the brand new Elvie Stride?

-They both can be linked to the Elvie app where you can control the pump.
+They both can be linked to the Elvie app, where you can control the pump.
 Change intensity, turn it on & off, see how long you have been pumping, store pumping sessions, etc.

-- Elvie Pump parts to replace:
+- Elvie Pump Parts to Replace:

-- Elvie Stride parts to replace:
+- Elvie Stride Parts to Replace:

-I have had to deal with Elvie’s customer service and they have been great.
-I have reached out to them via email and Instagram message, both responded within 24 hours.
+I have had to deal with Elvie’s customer service, and they have been great.
+I have reached out to them via email and Instagram message, and both responded within 24 hours.

-- Best Elvie Pumping Bra – I have tried a TON, for me super tight ones work.
-If I am in a pinch a sports bra will work.
+- Best Elvie Pumping Bra – I have tried a TON.
+For me, super tight ones work.
+If I am in a pinch, a sports bra will work.

 - Nipple Cream – Don’t forget to put this on every time!
-I have used all different brands and they all have been fine.
+I have used all different brands, and they all have been fine.
 I just most recently bought the one linked there and really liked it.

-- Breast pads – Again any brand will work, I typically get this cheap brand from Target and it does the job.
-NOTE I am not a big leaker.
+- Breast pads – Again, any brand will work.
+I typically get this cheap brand from Target, and it does the job.
+NOTE: I am not a big leaker.

 - Clogged Duct Relief – Legendairy Milk sunflower lecithin helped me and several friends loosen clogged ducts and then help prevent them.
 I took this daily after my first clogged duct.

 - Breast milk storage bags – I honestly haven’t had an issue with any other brands I’ve used.
-I like the price point of the Dr. Browns bags so I buy them the most.
+I like the price point of the Dr. Browns bags, so I buy them the most.

-- Haaka – Yes you really need one or two (I have two).
+- Haaka – Yes, you really need one or two (I have two).
 Yes, they really work.
 When you get out of a hot shower and are leaking, you can just throw this on to catch the milk.

 Do you have the Elvie Stride?
-I’d love to hear about your experience with it, please leave a comment below.
+I’d love to hear about your experience with it.
+What is your favorite electric breast pump?
+Please leave a comment below.